 A Bright New Future

-Community association turned over to residents – 7 person board elected.
+Community association turned over to residents; seven-member Board of Directors was elected.

 Office closed weekends